raxoft/form_input/README.md

   p.empty?        # value is nil or empty? p.filled?       # value is neither nil nor empty?

-  p.untitled?     # parameter has no title?
-  p.titled?       # parameter has a title?

   p.required?     # parameter is required?
   p.optional?     # parameter is not required?